paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2010-03-29-hack_the_planet_report.md

 summary: A follow-up on Hack The Planet, our hack day held in Birmingham last month.
 image: /images/2010/03/hack_the_planet_report/event.jpg
 category:
-- sustainability
+- Sustainability
-- web
+- Web
-- projects
+- Projects
 tags:
 - source:a_green_focus
 screenshots: